-PH203 Gen Physics III: Elect & Magnetism 5 credits (4 lec, 3 lab hrs/wk) Prerequisite(s): ( PH202 )
+PH203 Gen Physics III: Elect & Magnetism 5 credits (4 lec, 3 lab hrs/wk) Prerequisite(s): (PH202)

 Study of the physical properties and interactions of electricty and magnetism.
 Includes labortatory activities.
 Must be taken in sequence.
 This course may be taken 1 time for credit.
+Course classification: LDC

-PH211 General Physics with Calculus I 5 credits (4 lec, 3 lab hrs/wk)
+PH211 General Physics with Calculus I 5 credits (4 lec, 3 lab hrs/wk) Prerequisite(s): (MTH112Z)

 Study of the physical properties and interactions of mechanics including kinematics, forces, energy and momentum.
 For science and engineering students.
 Includes laboratory activities.
 Must be taken in sequence.
+This course may be taken 1 time for credit.
+Course classification: LDC